How Can a

 Regardless of the circumstances, contact our Los Angeles wrongful death lawyers for a free consultation.
-We will discuss your most viable legal options and address all of your questions pertaining to the case.
+We will discuss your most viable legal options and address all of your questions pertaining to the wrongful death case.

 After identifying the at-fault party, it will need to be proven that their negligence led to the wrongful death.

-Instead, it must be demonstrated how the defendant’s reckless actions led to the accident and ultimately the death.
 This can be accomplished by meeting the following criteria:

 - A duty of care was owed - The defendant was obligated to exercise reasonable caution.
 For example, motorists are expected to not drive recklessly to avoid endangering others.

 - Duty of care was breached - The defendant intentionally violated his or her duty of care.
-A motorist driving drunk would be considered breaching duty of care.
+A motorist driving drunk would be considered breaching the duty of care.